swapnilmore2503/RunCarla-Capstone/README.md

 The control function takes the current velocity, linear velocity, angular velocity, dbw enabled flag; and returns the throttle, brake and steering commands

+The controller implements a PID controller for the throttle.

 It uses functions from the YawController class in yaw_controller.py to calculate the steering and functions from PID class in pid.py to adjust the throttle depending on the velocity error.
 It also sets the throttle to zero when the target velocity is less than the current velocity and when the vehicle is stopped.

 The brake torque is calculated based on the velocity error and throttle values.
 If the vehicle is stopped i.e. the reference linear velocity = 0 and the current velocity is below 0.1, the brake torque is a constant 400 N-m, else if the reference velocity is lower than the current velocity & the throttle input is below 0.1, the brake torque is calculated based on the deceleration required, the mass of the vehicle and the wheel radius